khalladay/render-with-notepad/README.md

 ### HookKeyboard_Injector
 Installs a WH_KEYBOARD hook into an already running instance of notepad.
 Can be used with both hook payloads described above.
 If used with Inject_Payload_HookKeyboard, this program will first start a listen socket, and will receive (and print) the keyboard events sent by the installed hook function.
 Requires you pass the path to the dll containing your desired hook function on the command line.
 [Link](https://github.com/khalladay/render-with-notepad/tree/master/Render-With-Notepad/HookKeyboard_Injector)

-### Snake
-A snake game which is played entirely in Notepad.exe.
-Uses memory scanning to get access to Notepad's text buffer, and uses the Innject_Payload_HookKeyboard dll to install a hook which redirects output from that Notepad instance to the Snake process so it can be used as game input.
-Requires the path to notepad.exe and the path to Inject_Payload_HookKeyboard's dll on the command line.
-[Link](https://github.com/khalladay/render-with-notepad/tree/master/Render-With-Notepad/Snake)